shermanloan/scejson-doc/doc/module-loan.md

 | Object | no |

-This element groups together those other major cash result amounts not disclosed under the `FedBox` objectt, such as the principal balance, interest charge, and fee amounts.
+This element groups together those other major cash result amounts not disclosed under the `FedBox` object, such as the principal balance, interest charge, and fee amounts.
 This object will not be present if `BusinessRules.AmortizeOnly` is set to `true` in the request.